relativitydev/relativity-trace-documentation/docs/index.md

 -   **Start Date:** Date from which data will be pulled/pushed into Relativity

+-   **Last Runtime (UTC):** The timestamp when this Data Source was last executed

+-   **Status:** The last status message recorded by the Data Source

+-   **Last Error Date:** Timestamp of the last time this Data Source failed, if it happened recently (based on Last Error Retention in Hours setting under Data Source Specific Fields)

+-   **Last Error:** Error message from the last time this Data Source failed, if it happened recently (based on Last Error Retention in Hours setting under Data Source Specific Fields)

 -   **Data Source Specific Fields:** this section defines input fields specific to particular data source

--   **Enable/Disable Data Source:** Enables (or disables) data retrieval for particular data source

--   **Reset Data Source:** Resets data source to its original state, so data can start coming in from specified Start Date

 -   **Trace Monitored Individuals:** Configures which monitored individual’s data should be retrieved from the data source

 -   **Data Transformations:** Determines which Data Transformations (replacement or deduplication) will be applied to the data retrieved by this data source

+-   **Data Batches:** Data Batches generated by this Data Source

+-   **Enable/Disable Data Source (Console Button):** Enables (or disables) data retrieval for particular data source

+-   **Reset Data Source (Console Button):** Resets data source to its original state, so data can start coming in from specified Start Date

 ### Microsoft Exchange Data Source